 You can roast most any veggie you like, but there are two things to keep in mind.
 1) Don't overcrowd your sheet pan--you can use two if you need to (overcrowding the pan will result in steamed vegetables).
 2) Consider the size and density of each veggie.
 Potatoes and carrots take longer to cook than tomatoes or sliced onions, but you can always precook the denser vegetables and add the others after 10 or 20 minutes.

 So there you have it!
-Easy vegan meals that don't rely on strange or expensive ingredients.
+Lazy Vegan Recipes that don't rely on strange or expensive ingredients.
 Whether you're new to veganism or just trying to simplify your meals, I hope this list will help.

 - Vegan Zucchini Muffins